Sharing our attitude of gratitude

 Transforming Nonprofit Fundraising with Salesforce Implementation

-By: Lara Hoke Kimberley
+Post By: Lara Kimberley

 Fundraising is an essential function of almost any nonprofit, enabling these organizations to do the work set out in their missions and make a difference in their communities and the world at large.
 To sustain and grow the impact of nonprofits’ work, organizations need a system to manage the fundraising pipeline.
 This can include managing individual and annual giving, tracking information on donors and potential donors, driving marketing and communications campaigns, reporting on financials, and more.